Information on SkyCiv’s file management and payment security processes

 What other security measures do you take?

-In order to protect your Personal Data held with us and our Service Providers, we are using industry standard physical, procedural and electronic measures as appropriate.
+In order to protect your Personal Data held with us and our Service Providers, we are using industry-standard physical, procedural and electronic measures as appropriate.
 Some of these include; using SSL certificate encryption, only using servers that are SOC1 and SOC2 compliant, using password encryption and the latest bot-detection software.
+As mentioned we also offer 2FA for account protection.